brimdata/zed-lake-migration/README.md

 As the [Zed](https://zed.brimdata.io/) system is young and evolving, there's the potential that new functionality may require changes to the [lake storage format](https://zed.brimdata.io/docs/next/lake/format) that are not backward compatible.
-While we exepct these chanegs to be rare, such a change recently occurred such that Zed lakes created with [Zed v1.5.0](https://github.com/brimdata/zed/releases/tag/v1.5.0) and older will not be readable by [Zed v1.6.0](https://github.com/brimdata/zed/releases/tag/v1.6.0) and newer.
-This change will also affect tools such as [Zui](https://zui.brimdata.io/) (formerly known as Brim) that use Zed lakes.
+While we expect these changes to be rare, such a change recently occurred such that Zed lakes created with [Zed v1.5.0](https://github.com/brimdata/zed/releases/tag/v1.5.0) and older ("v1 format") will not be readable by [Zed v1.6.0](https://github.com/brimdata/zed/releases/tag/v1.6.0) and newer ("v2 format").
+This change will also affect tools that use Zed lakes such as the [Zui](https://zui.brimdata.io/) app (formerly known as Brim).

 To help users make the transition, the tools in this repository can be used to migrate lakes to the newer format.